Uniform in time weak propagation of chaos on the torus: Introduction

-Strong propagation of chaos mainly concerns with errors in ${\mathcal W}_p$ norms (the latter being obtained by a mere generalisation of ${\mathcal W}_{1}$ in \eqref{eq:W1:Wasserstein}, changing the $L^1$ norm with respect to $\pi$ into an $L^p$ norm) between \eqref{eq particles} and \eqref{eq:MVSDE}.
-In the case where $b$ depends on the measure component linearly, i.e., is of the form $b(x, \mu) := \int_{\bR^d} B(x,y) \, \mu(\ud y),$ with $B$ being Lipschitz continuous in both variables, it follows from a simple calculation (\cite{sznitman1991topics}) that $\sup_{t \in [0,T]} {\mathcal W}_2(\cL(Y^{i,N}_t), \cL(X_t))=O(N^{-1/2})$.
-The case with a general measure dependence in $b$ is exemplified in \cite[Ch.
-1]{carmona2016lectures}, and more generally, in \cite{frikha2019backward}.
-Technically, the proof works in the same way, but the rate of strong propagation of chaos then deteriorates with the dimension $d$, since it is then needed to estimate the Wasserstein distance between the empirical law of I.I.D. samples and the limiting measure.
+\textit{Errors in finite time.} The quantitative analysis of propagation of chaos can be carried out in various ways, whether the geometry of the state space is Euclidean or toroidal (it is only when it comes to the long time behaviour of \eqref{eq particles} and \eqref{eq:MVSDE} that compactness of the torus makes a substantial difference.)
+For instance, for a given metric on the space of probability measures, one may simply estimate the distance between the marginal law of $Y^{1,N}_t$ and the measure ${\mathcal L}(X_t)$, for a fixed $t$ in some finite interval $[0,T]$.
+More generally, one may compare the joint law of the $k$ first particles $(Y^{1,N}_t,\cdots,Y_t^{k,N})$ with the product measure ${\mathcal L}(X_t)^{\otimes k}$.
+Another approach is to compare the empirical measure $\mu^N_t$ with ${\mathcal L}(X_t)$.
+For sure, one may also address the supremum of any of these distances over $t \in [0,T]$, which is very similar to what is done in the analysis of the strong error for discretisation schemes of SDEs.
+For instance, in the case where $b$ depends on the measure component linearly, i.e., is of the form $b(x, \mu) := \int_{\bR^d} B(x,y) \, \mu(\ud y),$ with $B$ being Lipschitz continuous in both variables, it follows from a simple calculation (\cite{sznitman1991topics}) that $\sup_{t \in [0,T]} {\mathcal W}_2(\cL(Y^{1,N}_t), \cL(X_t))={\mathcal O}(N^{-1/2})$, where here and throughout ${\mathcal O}(\cdot)$ stands for the big ${\mathcal O}$ Landau notation.
+This result has been improved in several contributions.
+Notably, the $1$-Wasserstein distance between ${\mathcal L}(Y_t^{1,N},\cdots,Y_t^{k,N})$ and ${\mathcal L}(X_t)^{\otimes k}$ has been shown to be ${\mathcal O}((k/N)^2)$ in the recent work \cite{lacker2022hierarchies}, the proof relying on the analysis of the relative entropy between both laws and on the so-called BBGKY hierarchy.
+With similar tools, quantitative estimates are established for models with singular interactions in \cite{Jabin}.
+Models with singular interactions have been also treated by means of the modulated energy method, in which the metric used for studying the convergence is adapted to the form of the interactions, see for instance \cite{Serfaty2017}.
+We refer to \cite{BJW} for combinations of relative entropy and modulated energy methods.
+When $b$ has a general (but regular) measure dependence, the rate of convergence deteriorates with the dimension $d$, since it is then needed to estimate the Wasserstein distance between the empirical law of I.I.D. samples and the limiting measure.
 This follows from results such as \cite{dereich2013constructive} or \cite{fournier2015rate} in which the dimension explicitly shows up.
-In fact, the rate $N^{-1/2}$ may be retrieved in this more general setting by requiring a strong form of smoothness of the drift $b$ with respect to the measure argument (see \cite[Lemma 5.10]{delarue2019} and \cite{szpruch2019antithetic}).
-Certainly, the analysis of the strong error is not limited to models with smooth interactions; we refer for instance to the recent work \cite{Jabin} in which quantitative estimates are established for models with singular interactions.
-Also, it is worth saying that the strong error may be also quantified through a relevant form of central limit theorem (see \cite{meleard1996asymptotic,sznitman1985fluctuation, tanaka1981central}, or in the perspective of large deviation principle, see \cite{budhiraja-dupuis-fischer, dawson-gartner,sznitman1985fluctuation}).
+Dimension-free rates may be retrieved in this more general setting by requiring a strong form of smoothness of the drift $b$ with respect to the measure argument (see \cite[Lemma 5.10]{delarue2019} and \cite{szpruch2019antithetic}).